Carlos Romaña

-Carlos Romaña (born 10 November 1999) is a Colombian football player who plays as defender for Danubio.
+Carlos Romaña (born 10 November 1999) is a Colombian football player who plays as centre-back for Atlético Bucaramanga.

 Career

 Club career

 In February 2020, Romaña moved to Delfines del Este FC in the Dominican Republic.
 However, at the end of the same month, he was loaned out to Uruguayan club C.S.D.
 Villa Española.

 On 15 December 2020, Romaña signed with Uruguayan Primera División club Danubio.
+After playing for Deportes Quindío in 2023, Romaña joined Atlético Bucaramanga.